-Wisconsin's District Attorney Information Technology (DA IT) Program was established in 1996 with the task to automate and link DA offices throughout the state of Wisconsin and to bridge information gaps within the justice community.
+Wisconsin's District Attorney Information Technology (DA IT) Program was established in 1996 with the task to automate and link state prosecutor (AKA District Attorney) offices and to bridge information gaps within the larger justice community.

 From inception, participation in this program has been strictly voluntary, yet one by one each of Wisconsin’s 71 DA offices have joined, making Wisconsin one of few states in the nation where all state prosecutor offices enjoy standardized hardware, software and a state-standard case management system.

 With guidance from the Wisconsin District Attorney Association (the WDAA), DA IT provides state prosecutors and their support staff (approx 1300 customer users) with the following etools and services: